-This classic Nepalese dish is a wonderful way to enjoy the health benefits of sprouted beans.
+This Nepalese dish is a delectable way to enjoy the healthy benefits of sprouted beans.

 - 3 cups mixed beans (kidney beans, black-eyed beans, chickpeas, soya beans, mung beans, green beans, black beans, white beans…any beans will do!)